mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The issue transcends issues of efficacy of how to support the coding process to address the underlying goals of the activity.
 While I align with the articulation of Resnick of computational fluency, (reactions to) this line of research has focused on toolsets rather than pedagogies (in a way which also frustrates Resnick [@resnick_seeds_2020]).
 These include physical computing, use of textiles [].

-The work of Resnick is convincing but lacks theoretical foundations as Papert's ideas were before their time.
-It is of value to align them with more contemporary socio-cultural conceptions.

 Additionally while the work of Waite and Sentence begins to address sociocultural aspects [@sentance_teaching_2019; @hwang_using_2023], this work integrates the aims of inclusion more closely within the project goals.